Dane County Regional Airport to offer nonstop flights to Miami starting this fall

-Dane County travelers who want to head to Florida will be able to fly from Madison to Miami starting this November.
+Dane County travelers who want to head to the east coast of Florida without a layover will be able to fly from Madison to Miami starting this November.

 The Dane County Regional Airport announced Tuesday that American Airlines will be adding the new nonstop service to Miami on Saturdays from Nov.
 6 to April 2, 2022.